linduxed/progp-pathfind/README.md

     link(p2, p3, 6).

 The algorithm should find the path by iteratively increasing the maximum length of the path.
-The algorithm must use the backtracking mechanism of Prolog to accomplish this iteration.
 The algorith should handle cyclic graphs.

+To start a search, first consult a graph and then run the following command to find the shortest path:

+    fsp(Start, End, MaxLength, Path, TotalLength).

+Where ```Start``` and ```End``` are nodes, while ```MaxLength``` is an integer representing the maximal length of the path at which to stop looking for a solution.